akilarif/IAMDinosaur/README.md

   to the game.
 Is also responsible for computing points, getting the game state and triggering callbacks/listeners to real implementation.

-- `Learner.js`: It is the core implementation of the Genetic Algorithm.
-This is where "magic" happens, by running generations, doing "natural" selection, cross-over, mutation...
+- `Learner.js`: It is the core implementation of Reinforcement Learning.
+This is where "magic" happens, by executing an action, finding its reward which is used by the agent for 	     learning.

-### How to: Load a genome
+### How to: Load a play

-1. Make sure Genome is inside `genomes` folder with a `.json` extension
+1. Make sure the play is inside `plays` folder with a `.json` extension
 2. Run the program
 3. Click the list in the terminal
 4. Navigate up/down to the wanted file